madisp/android-iot-ir/docs/worklog.md

 that will be an Android Things Pi 3.

-Anybody reading this: a) you shouldn't b) do note that all of this is from the perspective of a complete hw noob - this is my first DIY project.
+Anybody reading this: a) you shouldn't b) do note that all of this is from the perspective of a complete hw noob - this is my first DIY electronics project.

 Just notes for myself that I will use when doing a talk and/or a blogpost about this later.